-Hypnosis, the term coined by Dr James Braid, the father of modern hypnosis, was believed to be a sleep like state and Hypnos being the Greek God of sleep, the name seemed like an appropriate, if not perfect nomenclature.
+Hypnosis, the term coined by Dr James Braid, the father of modern hypnosis, was believed to be a sleep-like state and Hypnos is the Greek God of sleep, the name seemed like an appropriate, if not perfect nomenclature.
 But what did it mean, outside of its name . . . . . . . . . . . . .

 During the psychotherapeutic part of a hypnotherapy session the client's issue is discussed and questions are asked, questions that I know the client is unlikely to know the answers to consciously, even though they very often answer them.
 The answer is the result of a very human response because we have to make sense of the question.
 "I don't know" is a very common conscious response.
 You may be wondering, if you know they won't know the answer; why ask the question?
 The reason for this, is, there is a subliminal intent in the question, in that I am aiming the question to the brain/mind in an oblique manner, the part of the brain (orbitofrontal cortex) that makes comparisons, reads between the lines etc. This is similar to when we see someone we know but cannot remember their name.
 Usually we make a concerted effort to recall the name and if it persists in evading us, we say something like, “it’ll come to me later!”
 More often than not, that does happen; the name just pops into our mind.